Rubiksron/seattle-javascript-401d16/frontend/class-44-frontend-deployment/README.md

 #### Transport Layer Security (TLS / SSL)
 The Transport Layer Security was previously the Secure Socket Layer, and they are both commonly refered to as SSL.
 SSL is a crypographic protocol that provides secure communications over a computer network.
 SSL enables communications between computers to be private.
 It does this by using asymetric cyphers to encrypt data before sending it across the network.

-When a clinet and server make a TLS connection they negotiate a stateful connection using a handshake.
+When a clinet and server make a TLS connection they negotiate a stateful connection using the following handshake.

 0. The Client connects to the TLS enabled server and provides a list of supported ciphers
 0. The server picks a cipher in the hash function that it suppors and notifies the client